 The Site Activity log displays 50 activities before a “Load more activity” button appears.
 Click the button to reveal additional past activities.

 You can also press the “collapse all” or “expand all” activities icon in the top right of the Site Activity log to be able to quickly parse through a high volume of activity logs organized by days.

 The Site Activity log doesn’t track all changes made to a site.
 For example, it does not track:

-Descriptions of the changes that were made to classes, symbols, or custom code (e.g., button class modified: color changed from #0000FF to #00FF00)
+- Descriptions of the changes that were made to classes, components, or custom code (e.g., button class modified: color changed from #0000FF to #00FF00)